LazaUK/AOAI-Streaming-TokenUsage/README.md

 print(f"- Completion tokens: {tiktoken_completion_tokens}")
 print(f"- Total tokens: {tiktoken_prompt_tokens + tiktoken_completion_tokens}")
 ```
-Withe completion generated in chunks, the total number of tokens will be based on the sum of all generated chunks.
+With completion generated in chunks, the total number of tokens will be based on the sum of all generated chunks.
 ``` JSON
 Tiktoken-calculated token usage:
 - Prompt tokens: 12